kodek16/colang/versions/next.md

 - Added `is` expression that compares pointers: `x is y`, where `x` and `y` are pointers to the same type, is true iff `x` and `y` point to the same location in memory.
+- Added `null` keyword: `null` is an expression that evaluates to a null pointer.
+Just like `[]`, the type of `null` must be inferred from the context: in an expression such as `p is null`, the type of `null` is inferred to be the same as `p`, but in free contexts such as `var p = null`, the type is unknown and so has to be specified explicitly, e.g. `var p: &char = null`.

 ## Bugfixes